Unlock the secrets to fly fishing success

 Fly selections for every season

 Choosing the right fly is crucial for success.
-On Islay, the fly selection depends heavily on the time of year and the specific loch you're fishing.
+On Islay, the fly selection depends heavily on the time of year and weather conditions and the specific loch you're fishing.
 Early season (Spring) often calls for darker patterns like black Pennell's or Kate McLaren's, sizes 10-12.
-As the season progresses into summer, move towards Mayflies and sedge patterns.
-Later in the season, attractor patterns such as Bibios and Clan Chiefs often work well.
+As the season progresses into summer, move towards Mayflies and sedge patterns such as snatchers, muddlers and sedgehogs.
+Later in the season, attractor patterns such as Bibios and foam daddies often work well.
 Always observe what's hatching and adjust your fly accordingly.
-For a wider range of flies visit our to view our extensive range available from Fly Fish Islay.
+For a wider range of flies visit our Online Store to view our range available from Fly Fish Islay.

 Line selection and setup

-The correct line can make a significant difference in your casting and presentation.
-For general loch fishing on Islay, a floating line with a tapered leader of around 9-12 feet is a good starting point.
-In windy conditions, a shorter, heavier leader may be beneficial.
-Consider using a sinking tip or intermediate line if the fish are holding deeper.
+The correct rod and line can make a significant difference in your casting and presentation.
+For general loch fishing on Islay, a rod of 9 to 11 ft combined with a floating line with a leader of around 9-12 feet is a good starting point.
+In windy conditions, a midge or ghost tip line with tip lengths from 3 to 15 ft may be of benefit.
 Experiment with different line weights to find what suits your rod and casting style best.
 A good all-around line weight for Islay lochs is a 6 or 7 weight.
+Fluorocarbon leader of 5 to 7lb breaking strain is ideal, with a cast of 2 to 4 flies.

 Adapting to different conditions

 Islay's weather can be unpredictable, so adapting your approach is essential.
 On bright, sunny days, fish tend to be more cautious, so use longer leaders and smaller, more subtle flies.
 In overcast or windy conditions, fish are often more active, and you can use larger, brighter flies.
-If the water is coloured after rain, try using lures or brightly coloured flies to attract attention.
-Remember to always practice catch and release to help preserve our fish stocks for future generations.
-If you have any questions, please us at Fly Fish Islay and we will be happy to help.
+If the water is coloured after rain or wind try using lures or brightly coloured flies to attract attention.
+Remember to always practice catch and release with larger Trout to help preserve our fish stocks for future generations.
+If you have any questions, please Contact us at Fly Fish Islay and we will be happy to help.